-Regulations of DOOH Media, IT, Vertical Real Estate and Large Format Wallscape
+Regulations of DOOH Media, IT, Vertical Real Estate and Large Format Wallscape advertising in the various markets where we operate.

-We are subject to many complex, uncertain and overlapping laws, ordinances, rules and regulations concerning zoning, building design and fire, safety, hurricane, earthquake and flood regulations, construction and advertising in the various markets where we operate.
 These laws and regulations will likely be subject to evolving interpretations and applications, and it can often be difficult to predict how these might be applied to our business, particularly as we introduce new products and services and expand into new jurisdictions.